weidengeist/Willowbot/README.md

     "minSubLevel" : 13,
     "triggerType" : "sub"
   },
+  "any other sub month 9–12" : {
+    "answer"      : "$subName has just subscribed for month $subMonth.", "triggerType" : "sub",
+    "minSubLevel" : 9,
+    "maxSubLevel" : 12
+  },
   "Twitch baby" : {
     "answer"      : "We’re having a Twitch baby with $subName!", "subLevel"    : 9,
     "triggerType" : "sub"
+  },
+  "any other sub month 3–8" : {
+    "answer"      : "$subName has just subscribed for month $subMonth.", "triggerType" : "sub",
+    "minSubLevel" : 3,
+    "maxSubLevel" : 8
   },
   "2nd month" : {
     "answer"      : "Thank you so much, $subName, for staying with us.",